 Dr. med.
 Dirk Manski

-You are here: Urology Textbook > Testes > Mumps orchitis
+You are here: Urology Textbook > Testes > Orchitis

 Definition of Mumps Orchitis

-Mumps orchitis is an acute viral orchitis as a complication of epidemic parotitis.
+Mumps orchitis is an acute viral orchitis and a complication of epidemic parotitis.

 Epidemiology

-Mumps orchitis develops in 30% of patients with mumps after puberty, 10–30% have bilateral manifestation.
+Mumps orchitis develops in 30% of patients with mumps after puberty, and 10–30% have bilateral manifestations.

 Etiology and Pathogenesis of Mumps Orchitis

 The mumps virus is a neurotropic paramyxovirus with single-stranded RNA.
-Orchitis leads to infiltration of lymphocytes, damage to the blood-testis barrier, edema with rise of intratesticular pressure with pressure atrophy (caused the inelastic tunica albuginea).
-Infertility, subfertility and hypogonadism may develop, depending on the extent of the (bilateral) disease.
+Orchitis leads to infiltration of lymphocytes, damage to the blood-testis barrier, and edema with the rise of intratesticular pressure with pressure atrophy (caused by the inelastic tunica albuginea).
+Infertility, subfertility, and hypogonadism may develop depending on the extent of the (bilateral) disease.

 Treatment of Mumps Orchitis